Articles

 3 min read →Roof Pitch and Slope on a Framing Plan

-2 min read →Free Framing Plan Software: What to Look For (and What to Skip)
+2 min read →Free Framing Plan Software: How to Choose One

-Floor Framing Plans for a Two-Storey Home: What Changes
+Floor Framing Plans for a Two-Story Home: What Changes

 2 min read →Framing Plan for a Home Addition or Room Over a Garage

-How to approach a floor framing plan for an addition or a room over a garage — tying into existing structure, matching levels, and where new bearing and beams go.
+Plan framing for an addition or a room over a garage: document existing conditions, match floor levels, tie into existing structure, and flag new loads.

-2 min read →Second Floor Framing Plan: How to Lay Out an Upper Floor
+2 min read →Second Floor Framing Plan: How an Upper Floor Is Framed